nicholedobbin/hangman-react/README.md

 # **IFS L4T21 - Capstone Project III: Create a React app for a Hangman Game**

 ## **Description**
 This a React app for the game Hangman, created with [Create React App](https://github.com/facebook/create-react-app) and styled with [React Bootstrap](https://react-bootstrap.github.io/).
-The description of how to play and each component's functionality are as follows:
+The description of how to play and each component's functionality are below.

 <br>